Richard of York, 3rd Duke of York: Protector of the Realm, 1453–1455

 By the summer of 1453, York seemed to have lost his power struggle.
 Henry embarked on a series of judicial tours, punishing York's tenants who had been involved in the debacle at Dartford.
 The queen consort, Margaret of Anjou, was pregnant, and even if she should miscarry, the marriage of the newly ennobled Edmund Tudor, 1st Earl of Richmond, to Margaret Beaufort provided for an alternative line of succession.
 By July, York had lost both of his offices, Lieutenant of Ireland and Justice of the Forest south of the Trent.

-Then, in August 1453, Henry VI suffered a catastrophic mental breakdown, perhaps brought on by the news of the defeat at the Battle of Castillon in Gascony, which finally drove English forces from France.
-He became completely unresponsive, unable to speak, and had to be led from room to room.
+Then, in August 1453, Henry VI suffered a catastrophic mental breakdown, perhaps brought on by the news of the defeat at the Battle of Castillon in Gascony on 17 July, which finally drove English forces from France.
+He became completely unresponsive, was unable to speak, and had to be led from room to room.
 The Council tried to carry on as though the king's disability would be brief, but they had to admit eventually that something had to be done.
 In October, invitations for a Great Council were issued, and although Somerset tried to have him excluded, York (the premier duke of the realm) was included.
 Somerset's fears were to prove well grounded, for in November he was committed to the Tower.

 On 22 March 1454, Cardinal John Kemp, the Chancellor, died, making continued government in the King's name constitutionally impossible.
 Henry could not be induced to respond to any suggestion as to who might replace Kemp.
 Despite the opposition of Margaret of Anjou, York was appointed Protector of the Realm and Chief Councillor on 27 March 1454.
 York's appointment of his brother-in-law, Richard Neville, 5th Earl of Salisbury, as Chancellor was significant.
 Henry's burst of activity in 1453 had seen him try to stem the violence caused by various disputes between noble families.
 These disputes gradually polarised around the long-standing Percy–Neville feud.
 Unfortunately for Henry, Somerset (and therefore the king) became identified with the Percy cause.
 This drove the Nevilles into the arms of York, who now for the first time had support among a section of the nobility.